leanprover-community/blog/posts/how-to-write-a-simproc.md

 * Assuming the type of the expression to be evaluated implements `ToExpr`, there is no need to reevaluate the expression in the meta world.

 **Cons**:
-* The expression to be evaluated is traversed twice: Once to create its evaluation, then once more in the typechecking of the proof by `rfl`.
+* The function needs to be computable to be evaluated in the meta world.
 * The produced `rfl` proof could be heavy.
 * Only works when the evaluation and conversion back to an expression is definitionally equal to the original expression.